rahulkumarsah/gla-bcsc0001-2018/README.md

 ### Assignment submissions list is uploaded now, check it out [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/assignments/assignment2/submissions/README.md)

-### The codes for arrays have been removed currently and are being revised.
-New codes for loops, arrays and functions will be uploaded soon.
+### The codes for arrays have been uploaded again [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/codes/arrays/README.md).
+New codes for loops and functions will be uploaded soon.
 Thank you for your patience.

 ____